 What Makes A Rebrand Successful?

-1. A Clear Objective: In order for a rebrand to be successful it needs to have a clearly defined objective.
+- A Clear Objective: In order for a rebrand to be successful it needs to have a clearly defined objective.
 What is the goal of the rebrand?
 What are you hoping to accomplish as a company or organization?
+What key challenges are you looking to solve?
 It needs to align with your business objectives and solve business challenges.
 Avoid just getting a rebrand for fun or else it will fail.

 5 Examples of Successful Rebrands to Learn From